-tailings embankment) will be permanently removed from agricultural land use. (iii) increases in land surface micro-relief, soil salinity, rock outcrop, slope and surface rockiness or significant changes to soil pH The Gateway Panel finds that construction of the STSFx will result in the existing land surface being buried and a new surface consisting of tailings material being created.
+(iii) increases in land surface micro-relief, soil salinity, rock outcrop, slope and surface rockiness or significant changes to soil pH The Gateway Panel finds that construction of the STSFx will result in the existing land surface being buried and a new surface consisting of tailings material being created.
 This new surface is likely to have reduced micro-relief and reduced surface rockiness without rock outcrops.
 Levels of soil salinity and soil pH cannot be estimated on the basis of existing information.
-The Gateway Panel recommends that the EIS addresses the matters identified in section 2.31(4)(a)(i) and (ii). (iv) any impacts on highly productive groundwater (within the meaning of the Aquifer Interference Policy) The Gateway Panel finds that the Gateway Disturbance Area directly overlies mapped areas of the Orange Basalt Groundwater Source, which is classified as a highly productive aquifer.
-Although there is evidence to indicate that the Orange Basalt may be discontinuous in these areas, and may potentially not meet the high yield criterion (>5 L/s), the Panel notes advice from DCCEEW-Water Group that the highly productive categorisation applies to a whole groundwater resource as defined in a water sharing plan, not to the specific groundwater conditions that may be able to be mapped at a particular location.
-The Panel finds that the Gateway Report does not provide an assessment of potential groundwater impacts consistent with AIP requirements, as required by the SEPP, although it reports that such an assessment is in progress.
-The Gateway Panel recommends that the EIS: demonstrates an improved understanding of surface water and groundwater resources, surface water-groundwater interactions and groundwater dependent ecosystems (GDEs), including: relevant baseline information on water quality, hydrological connectivity and flow regimes; the results of site-specific investigations to confirm the presence and groundwater-dependence of aquatic, terrestrial and/or subterranean GDEs in and near the Project area; describes proposed Project activities in more detail so that potential impact pathways to water resources can be determined with greater certainty; includes an impact pathway diagram to refine and communicate understanding of how and where the Project may impact water resources;
+The Gateway Panel recommends that the EIS addresses the matters identified in section 2.31(4)(a)(i) and (ii). (iv) any impacts on highly productive groundwater (within the meaning of the Aquifer Interference Policy) The Gateway Panel finds that the Revised GDA directly overlies mapped areas of the Orange Basalt Groundwater Source, which is classified as a highly productive aquifer.
+Although there is evidence to indicate that the Orange Basalt may be discontinuous in these areas, and may potentially not meet the high yield criterion (>5 L/s), the Panel notes advice from DCCEEW-Water Group that the highly productive categorisation applies to the whole of a groundwater resource as defined in a water sharing plan, not to the specific groundwater conditions that may be able to be mapped at a particular location.
+The Panel finds that the Gateway Amendment Report does not provide an assessment of potential groundwater impacts consistent with AIP requirements, as required by the SEPP, although it reports that such an assessment is in progress.
+The Gateway Panel recommends that the EIS: demonstrates an improved understanding of surface water and groundwater resources, surface water-groundwater interactions, and groundwater dependent ecosystems (GDEs), including: relevant baseline information on water quality, hydrological connectivity and flow regimes; confirming the geospatial distribution of the Orange Basalt within the Revised GAA; the results of site-specific investigations to identify and map the presence, and assess the groundwater-dependence, of any aquatic, terrestrial and/or subterranean GDEs in and near the Revised GAA;

-- identifies and quantifies potential surface and groundwater impacts, including: - the likely extent and magnitude of groundwater level and water quality changes from underground mining, tailings deposition and water management infrastructure, including construction and operation of the STSFx, water storage and creek diversion; - changes to hydraulic connection between aquifers, especially in the subsidence zones; - additional water take requirements during and post mining; - impacts to GDEs, landholder bores and licensed water users; - demonstrates the ability to obtain additional water entitlements where required; - assesses the Project against the minimal impact considerations of the AIP for highly productive aquifers including drawdown and water quality impacts to high priority GDEs, high priority culturally significant sites and water supply works; - sets out proposed impact avoidance and mitigation measures - includes a detailed description of a monitoring program to assess the effectiveness of the avoidance and mitigation strategies and detect any residual impacts; and includes a cumulative impact assessment that explicitly considers the existing Cadia Valley Operations project and other relevant land and water uses in and near the Project area. (v) any fragmentation of agricultural land uses The Gateway Panel finds that the Application will not result in the fragmentation of agricultural land uses as there will be a permanent 378 ha reduction in the area of verified/assumed BSAL land bounding the existing mine.
+the likely extent and magnitude of groundwater level and water quality changes from underground mining, tailings deposition and water management infrastructure, including construction and operation of the STSFx; changes to hydraulic connections between aquifers, especially in the subsidence zones: additional water take requirements during and post mining; drawdown and water quality impacts to GDEs, culturally significant sites and water supply works (including landholder bores and licensed water users); the ability to obtain additional water entitlements where required; includes a cumulative impact assessment that explicitly considers the existing Cadia Valley Operations (CVO) project and other relevant land and water uses in and near the Project area. sets out proposed impact avoidance and mitigation measures; and includes a detailed description of a monitoring program to assess the effectiveness of the avoidance and mitigation strategies and detect any residual impacts. (v) any fragmentation of agricultural land uses The Gateway Panel finds that the Gateway Certificate Amendment Application will not result in the fragmentation of agricultural land uses as there will be a permanent 411 ha reduction in the area of verified/assumed BSAL land bounding the existing mine.
 The Application therefore meets the criterion and no recommendations have been made.
-Not applicable. (vi) any reduction in the area of biophysical strategic agricultural land The Gateway Panel finds that the Application will result in a permanent 378 ha reduction in the area of verified/assumed BSAL land.
-The Gateway Panel recommends that the EIS addresses the matters identified in section 2.31(4)(a)(i), (ii) and (iv).
+Not applicable. (vi) any reduction in the area of biophysical strategic agricultural land The Gateway Panel finds that the Gateway Certificate Amendment Application will result in a permanent 411 ha reduction in the area of verified/assumed BSAL land.
+The Gateway Panel recommends that the EIS addresses the matters identified in section 2.31(4)(a)(i) and (ii) and (iv).